I. Outlook

 - Emerging L2 Project InfinixChain Launches

 InfinixChain is a new EVM-compatible L2 blockchain designed to enhance scalability, reduce transaction costs, and improve transaction speeds.
-The project supports decentralized applications in DeFi, NFTs, and GameFi, providing high throughput and low-latency transaction experiences.
+The project supports decentralized applications in DeFi, NFTs, and GameFi, providing a high-throughput and low-latency trading experience.
 Currently, InfinixChain has launched a token presale and plans to introduce a native token in the future.

 - L2BEAT Strengthens L2 Security Standards

-The Ethereum community plans to complete a unified upgrade for L2 by 2025, enabling seamless interoperability between different L2 platforms.
+The Ethereum community plans to complete the unified upgrade of L2 by 2025, enabling seamless interoperability between different L2 platforms.
 This will facilitate cross-chain operations for decentralized applications across multiple L2 networks, enhancing the overall efficiency and user experience of the Ethereum ecosystem.

 # IV.
 Macroeconomic Data Review and Key Data Release Points for Next Week

-Important macro data points for this week (April 21-25) include:
+Key macro data release points for this week (April 21-25) include:

-April 24: U.S. initial jobless claims for the week ending April 19
+April 24: Initial jobless claims in the US for the week ending April 19

 April 25: Final value of the University of Michigan Consumer Sentiment Index for April